XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 ### Adding content: Uploading to Static

 A static export is a book that does not need any templating or changes.
-It is exactly what you see in the Pubbly design tools preview mode.
+It is exactly what you see in the Pubbly Design Tools preview mode.

 To upload a new static export,